 Like Angular, React has grown in popularity over the last couple of years, offering a series of new releases and development tools and enjoying increasing adoption for new projects.

-These are just a few of the many databases and front-end frameworks you can choose.
+These are just a few of the many dynamic tools available for building modern apps.

-The front-end you choose depends on a number of factors, but a solid MVC framework like Angular or Backbone is a reasoned choice.
+For example, a solid MVC framework like Angular or Backbone is a reasonable choice.

 Also, worth considering is that while the database and front-end are the core of enterprise installation, more tools are needed to optimize the system.

 These could include components like API middleware, jQuery, underscore templates, and custom fonts.